devOpifex/titan/docs/guide/metrics.md

 ## Gauge

-A gauge is very similar to the Counter at the exception that __its value can decrease__.
+A gauge is very similar to the Counter at the exception that its value can decrease.

 Then again this is set up in similar way as the Counter, the only difference is that it also has a `dec` method to decrease the gauge.